tguerin/newton/website/docs/presets.md

 </>
 <>

-For the relativistic version, the process is similar.
+For the physics-based version, the process is similar.
 However, there is no need to define the distance, as the effect relies solely on applying Earth's gravity to the particles.
 This simplifies the setup, as the gravity will dictate the motion and speed of the particles without explicitly setting a distance.